Do you have questions? We have answers.

 Term balance is what you owe for a particular term/semester.
 At all given times the total of the term balances will equal the current balance.
 Your account shows the last term you registered, the current term you are registered, and the future term you will be registered.

-The Office of the Bursar has teamed up with peerTransfer to help international students make wire transfers.
-With peerTransfer, you are offered excellent foreign exchange rates, allowing you to pay in your home currency (in most cases) and save a significant amount of money, as compared to traditional banks.
+The Office of the Bursar has teamed up with FlyWire to help international students make wire transfers.
+With FlyWire, you are offered excellent foreign exchange rates, allowing you to pay in your home currency (in most cases) and save a significant amount of money, as compared to traditional banks.

-Students whose account is not paid/settled by the due date will risk getting deregistered from their semester registration.
-If you are a resident student, this means you might possibly lose on-campus housing.
+Students whose account is not paid/settled by the due date will be charged a $70 late payment fee and will risk getting de-registered from their semester registration.
+If you are a resident student, this means you might possibly lose University-sponsored housing.

 All delinquent accounts could be reported to collections and be assessed additional collection fees.